 The initial pilot study showed that sound could have a positive effect on the usability of buttons on a PDA display.
 A more formal experiment was needed to assess and quantify the effects in more detail.
-It was also important to increase the size of the small buttons as $4 \times 4$ pixels was just too small to be usable in the type of data entry application tested and really represented the worst case scenario.
-In this experiment, the buttons were increased to $8 \times 8$ pixels (2.5mm).
+It was also important to increase the size of the small buttons as 4×4 pixels was just too small to be usable and really represented the worst case scenario.
+In this experiment, the buttons were increased to 8×8 pixels (2.5mm2).
 This would allow the effect on usability of increasing the button size to be observed.